CrunchyData/postgres-operator/docs/content/tutorial/customize-cluster.md

 There are a few different TLS endpoints that can be customized for PGO, including those of the Postgres cluster and controlling how Postgres instances authenticate with each other.
 Let's look at how we can customize TLS.

-You TLS certificate should have a Common Name (CN) setting that matches the primary Service name.
+Your TLS certificate should have a Common Name (CN) setting that matches the primary Service name.
 This is the name of the cluster suffixed with `-primary`.
 For example, for our `hippo` cluster this would be `hippo-primary`.

 To customize the TLS for a Postgres cluster, you will need to create a Secret in the Namespace of your Postgres cluster that contains the TLS key (`tls.key`), TLS certificate (`tls.crt`) and the CA certificate (`ca.crt`) to use.
 The Secret should contain the following values:

 ```
 data: